 Cavendish is currently ranked fourth – as the only active rider – in the Tour de France all-time stage winners list behind Eddy Merckx (34), Bernhard Hinault (28) and Andre Leducq (25).
 The sprinter has previously declined to comment on the possibility of, in time, toppling Merckx except to say he’d never put his name in the same sentence as the Belgian great.
 But that statistic was included in product paraphernalia at the London event.

-Cavendish’s management has since told Cycling Weekly that the “FST AS FCK” slogan will not be used on brand merchandise.
+Cavendish’s Wasserman management has since told Cycling Weekly that the “FST AS FCK” slogan, which was included on business cards and originally on the revamped website, will not be used on brand merchandise.